-Over the last two years, FTSE Russell has been working to align the methodologies of the FTSE Global Equity Index Series (GEIS) and the Russell Global Indexes (RGI).
-FTSE Russell’s objective is to conclude this project by 30 June 2018.
-This consultation set out the path FTSE Russell envisages to bring the two global index series into alignment, and included consultation questions on the important outstanding convergence question of how the index series should be reconstituted and reviewed.
+Over the previous two years, FTSE Russell had been working to align the methodologies of the FTSE Global Equity Index Series (GEIS) and the Russell Global Indexes (RGI).
+This consultation set out the path FTSE Russell envisaged to bring the two global index series into alignment, and included consultation questions on the important outstanding convergence question of how the index series should be reconstituted and reviewed.

 The SNAP IPO was highly unusual in that there were no voting rights attached to the offered share class.
 The lack of voting rights raised governance concerns, particularly for pure passive managers who are forced buyers.
 In the light of these concerns, FTSE Russell announced that it would defer consideration of SNAP at the forthcoming Russell index reconstitution and FTSE index quarterly reviews pending a consultation with index users and other stakeholders with regard to the future inclusion of such securities.

-On 5 June 2017, FTSE Russell announced that newly issued non-viability contingent capital (NVCC) bonds will be eligible for the flagship FTSE TMX Canada Universe Bond Index, effective from 1 July 2017.
-This decision was made after careful consideration to ensure that the FTSE TMX Canada Universe Bond Index continues to accurately measure and represent the domestic Canadian investment grade fixed income market.
-While inclusion of these securities ensures that the Universe Bond Index continues to have appropriate representation of core Canadian banking debt going forward, there are additional considerations for handling the outstanding issuance, which require further review.
-We are therefore soliciting stakeholder feedback regarding index treatment of previously issued (settled prior to 1 July 2017) non-viability contingent capital (NVCC) bank debt in the Universe Index.
+On 5 June 2017, FTSE Russell announced that newly issued non-viability contingent capital (NVCC) bonds would be eligible for the flagship FTSE TMX Canada Universe Bond Index, effective from 1 July 2017.
+This decision was made after careful consideration to ensure that the FTSE TMX Canada Universe Bond Index continued to accurately measure and represent the domestic Canadian investment grade fixed income market.
+While inclusion of these securities ensured that the Universe Bond Index continued to have appropriate representation of core Canadian banking debt going forward, there were additional considerations for handling the outstanding issuance, which required further review.
+We are therefore solicited stakeholder feedback regarding index treatment of previously issued (settled prior to 1 July 2017) non-viability contingent capital (NVCC) bank debt in the Universe Index.

 As part of our commitment to deliver the best possible solutions for our clients, we have reviewed the current methodologies of the FTSE WMA Private Investor Index Series (renamed FTSE Private Investor Index Series from 1 March 2017).